SnareChops/SQiggL/README.md

 ## Configuration

-SQiggL can be configured and includes the following options that can be passed in as an object in the third argument to `parse()`.
+SQiggL can be configured and includes the following options that can be passed in as an object in the third argument to `invoke()`.

  option                  | type            | default | description
 -------------------------|-----------------|---------|-